andreyhnzzz/eco_simulator/README.md

 4. Creatures lose energy each turn and die when energy reaches 0
 5. Creatures with enough energy can reproduce
 6. Mutated creatures have a 50% bonus to efficiency
+7. **Anti-overlap Algorithm**: Each cell can only contain one creature at a time, preventing collisions and ensuring realistic spatial dynamics

 ## OAuth2 Authentication for Gmail